-There have been several studies conducted that found long term alcohol abuse leads to sexual dysfunction.
-Research has shown that alcohol abuse is the number one cause of impotence.
+There have been several studies conducted that found long-term alcohol use disorder leads to sexual dysfunction.

 What Alcohol Does To The Body